 One of the key benefits of Consumer Directed HealthSelect is the ability to save money, tax-free, in an HSA for health costs now or far in the future.
-There is also a monthly state contribution from the state to your HSA (if you’re eligible).
+There is also a monthly contribution from the state to your HSA (if you’re eligible).

 - Learn more by reading the Consumer Directed HealthSelect benefits overview.

 - See the Master Benefits Plan Document for detailed information about your health plan benefits.

 - You do not need to designate a PCP or get a referral to see a specialist under Consumer Directed HealthSelect, but you probably will pay less for care – sometimes a lot less – if you stay in the HealthSelect network.
-There are more than 50,000 doctors and other providers in the statewide network.
+There are more than 130,000 providers in the statewide network.

 - In-network preventive services, like vaccinations and annual checkups, are covered at 100%.

-- Except for in-network preventive services, you would pay the full cost of doctor visits, prescriptions and other health care until you reach the annual deductible.
+- Except for in-network preventive services, you would pay the full cost of doctor visits, prescriptions and other health care until you or your family reach the annual deductible.

-- To protect you from catastrophic health costs, there is also an out-of-pocket maximum that limits the amount you would have to pay out of pocket each year.
+- To protect you from very high health costs, there is also an out-of-pocket maximum that limits the amount you would have to pay out of pocket each year.
 (HealthSelect of Texas, the point-of-service plan available to employees also has an annual out-of-pocket maximum.)

 Eligibility and Enrollment

-- The plan is available to Texas Employees Group Benefits Program-eligible retirees and dependents who aren’t enrolled in Medicare.
-Evidence of insurability is never required to enroll in this or any other GBP health plan.
+- The plan is available to Texas Employees Group Benefits Program (GBP) - eligible employees, retirees, former employees and dependents not enrolled in Medicare.
+Evidence of insurability is never required to enroll in this or any ERS health insurance.